 - In Unbreakable, David Dunn was a football star in his younger days, until a car accident puts an end to that career; it is later revealed that he is largely invincible to injury, and faked being injured in the car accident as an excuse to quit the sport, because his girlfriend loathed it.

 - Essentially the entirety of Forrest Gump is backstory being exposited — which includes having been an All-American football player at the University of Alabama under Bear Bryant, and being an Olympic-level ping pong player.

-- Dorothy L. Sayers wrote of Lord Peter Wimsey's early life that he was a top cricketer in college.
+- Lord Peter Wimsey: Wimsey used to be a top cricketer in college.
 It becomes plot-relevant in Murder Must Advertise, where he is working undercover, and his cover is almost blown due to the sports fame of his younger days.

-- Jesse Stone was on track to become a professional baseball player until a career-ending injury led him to law enforcement.
+- Jesse Stone: Jesse was on track to become a professional baseball player until a career-ending injury led him to law enforcement.

 - In Sir Henry Newbolt's poem He Fell Among Thieves, the protagonist's memory of school is of his triumph at athletics.

 - In 24, President David Palmer is referenced as having not only been a college basketball star, but having hit a game-winning shot in the NCAA Final Four.